Zeioth/fzf-kill/README.md

 * Write the name of the process you want to kill and press ENTER.
 * That's it, there is not third step.

-## How to use (advanced)
-Simple mode

-    fzf-kill

-Detailed mode

-    fzf-kill --all
+## Available options
 You can see the help with

     fzf-kill --help

-This will print
+This will print all available options.

 ```
 HELP: